kastein/Semantic-Parsing-of-picture-descriptions/README.md

 * grammar.py:
 * semdata.py:
 * world.jpg: example picture for testing and developing of grammar.py
-* world.py: included in BlockPictureGenerator.py, do we still use/need it?
+* world.py: list for example picture for testing and developing of grammar.py